jorian/komodorpc-rust-client/README.md

 ### Currently supported calls

-Below is a list containing the current support status of RPC calls in this Rust client.
+Below is a list of RPC calls in this Rust client as of KMDversion 0.3.3b

 #### Notes